Check out our 2012 Annual Report

 Map – High Park And Children’s Garden

 The Children’s Teaching Kitchen.
 This outstanding environmentally friendly facility provides room for a variety of new, year round programs and is built using sustainable building practices.
-To learn more about this amazing new space click here.
+To learn more about this amazing space click here.

 As a major urban centre Toronto is fortunate to have such diverse natural areas.
 The Children’s Eco Programs are here to help kids learn, play and discover a whole new world right in their own backyard!